poproar/Barnabas-Instructors-Guide/_lessons/02/index.md

       - Why is the design process important to the overall process of making?
       - How would you describe the design process? (is it a straight line?)
       - Describe the challenges you had while making your robot.
+    mindset:
+      - What did you learn about yourself?
+      - What would you like to improve?

 ---

 #### Review